 I am a competitive equestrian and spend most of my free time at the barn working with my mare, Ellie.
 I rescued and started training my first horse, Magic, at 11.
 I have experimented with and competed in a variety of disciplines over the years including hunters, equitation, dressage, reining, competitive trail riding, horsemanship, and western pleasure.

 I am looking forward to beginning graduate school in 2019 and continuing to develop as a scientist.
-I plan to pursue a Ph.D. in Computational Biology, Molecular Biology, Genetic Epidemiology, or Biomathematics.
-I am interested in research with public health applications and hope to some day apply my quantitative skills to developing computational models for disease systems using my own data.
+I am interested in research with public health applications.
+I hope to some day apply my molecular and quantitative skills to developing computational models for disease systems or identifying risk and protective factors for disease.